 If necessary, set additional options for Custom Web Publishing with PHP, such as locale or encoding.

-- In Admin Console, make sure the Web Publishing Engine is enabled on the master machine.
+In Admin Console, make sure the Web Publishing Engine is enabled on the primary machine.
 See Web publishing settings.

 If you see a success message and sample data from the FMServer_Sample database, then PHP is working in your FileMaker Server deployment.

-- Prepare databases for Custom Web Publishing.
-See FileMaker Server Custom Web Publishing Guide.
+Prepare databases for Custom Web Publishing.
+See Claris Server and FileMaker Server Custom Web Publishing Guide.

 Note If your FileMaker Pro database solution uses more than one FileMaker Pro database file, all of the database files must be on the same computer.

-- Copy your PHP files to the web server’s root folder.
-In a multiple-machine deployment, this folder is on the master machine.
+Copy your PHP files to the web server's root folder.
+In a multiple-machine deployment, this folder is on the primary machine.
 The following shows the default locations:

 On macOS, make sure the folder ownership and permissions allow members of the fmsadmin group to edit the PHP files.
-See Users, groups, and permissions (macOS).
+See Users, groups, and permissions (FileMaker Server only, macOS).

-- If you have not already done so, copy or move any referenced container objects to the appropriate directory on the master machine.
+If you have not already done so, copy or move any referenced container objects to the appropriate directory on the primary machine.

 If a database container field stores a file reference instead of an actual file, then the referenced container object will be stored in the FileMaker Pro Web folder when the record is created or edited.
 To host your site on FileMaker Server, you must then copy or move the referenced containers to a folder with the same relative location in the root folder of the web server software.

-See FileMaker Server Custom Web Publishing Guide for information about using container fields with PHP solutions.
+See Claris Server and FileMaker Server Custom Web Publishing Guide for information about using container fields with PHP solutions.

 <scheme>is the HTTP or HTTPS protocol.

 <host>is the IP address or domain name of the FileMaker Server computer.
-For a multiple-machine deployment, you can use the IP address or the domain name of the master machine or a worker machine; the web server will forward the URL to the master machine.
+For a multiple-machine deployment, you can use the IP address or the domain name of the primary machine or a secondary machine; the web server will forward the URL to the primary machine.
 (Use the IP address or domain name for the Web Publishing Engine on the Connectors > Web Publishing tab.)

 <port>is optional and specifies the port that the web server is listening on.
 If no port is specified, then the default port for the protocol is assumed.
 For HTTP, the port is port 80; for HTTPS, the port is port 443.